-- The applicant family must: - Qualify as a family as defined by HUD and GHURA. - Have income at or below HUD-specified income limits. - Qualify on the basis of citizenship or the eligible immigrant status of family members. - Provide social security number information for family members as required. - Consent to GHURA's collection and use of family information as provided for in PHA-provided consent forms.

-• GHURA must determine that the current or past behavior of household members does not include activities that are prohibited by HUD or GHURA.
+- The applicant family must: - Qualify as a family as defined by HUD and GHURA. - Have income at or below HUD-specified income limits. - Qualify on the basis of citizenship or the eligible immigrant status of family members. - Provide social security number information for household members as required. - Consent to GHURA's collection and use of family information as provided for in PHAprovided consent forms. - Not currently be receiving a duplicative subsidy. - GHURA must determine that the current or past behavior of household members does not include activities that are prohibited by HUD or GHURA.